iceroad/martinet/README.md

     __ver__/js.a9034893.js
     __ver__/style.b8932a83.css

-You can now open the HTML files in a browser, or upload the contents of the directory to a webserver.
+You can now open the HTML files in a browser, or run `martinet deploy` to upload the web distribution to an AWS S3 bucket.

 In production mode (the default for `build`), the HTML, Javascript, and CSS files will be optimized and minified, and a content-based hexadecimal identifier added to the filename.
 Any references to the file will be updated to point to this new filename.
 The `__ver__` directory will contain versioned copies of all asset files that have been found in your project, and can be cached indefinitely for client-side performance.